airbnb/chronon/docs/source/Flink.md

 #### 5. KVStore Sink

 The final operator asynchronously writes the `PutRequests` to the KV store.
-These tiled are later decoded by the Fetcher and merged to calculate the final feature values.
+These tiles are later decoded by the Fetcher and merged to calculate the final feature values.